M.S. STUDENTS

 Port of Spain, Trinidad and Tobago

-Prior Experience: Arianna is a professional researcher with experience across diverse ecosystems including seagrass, oyster reef, mangrove, and coral ecosystems.
-With a B.S. in Environmental Science from Duke University, her expertise spans positive species interactions between seagrass and bivalves, cold-water coral bleaching, eDNA analysis, green recovery initiatives, invasive species dynamics, and marine science education for youth.
+Prior Experience: Arianna is a researcher with expertise across coral reef, seagrass, oyster reef, and mangrove ecosystems.
+She holds a B.S. in Environmental Science from Duke University and has worked on ecosystem restoration projects as well as research spanning species interactions between seagrass and bivalves, cold-water coral bleaching, eDNA analysis, green recovery initiatives, invasive species dynamics, and marine science education for youth.

 Faculty Advisors: